George Bell & Sons (London, UK)

 A list of titles in George Bell & Sons Bohn’s Popular Library is below.
 The first 94 titles are straightforward, but there are either one or two additional titles for a total of 95 or 96 titles.
-The list, as found on the jacket above, has a few odd spellings (eg., #58) and at least one typo (in #67).
+The list, as found on the Table Talk title above, has a few odd spellings (eg., #58) and at least one typo (in #67).
 I have left the odd spellings as is but noted the typo.